On this page, you'll learn about the values and inspirations of the A Gen Z's Take founders!

 What are the kind of changes you’d like to see made in the world?

-Mackenzie: The type of changes I wish to see are the ones related to abortion and men deciding what women should do with their bodies.
+Mackenzie: The type of changes I wish to see are the ones related to abortion and the unfortunate reality of men deciding what women should do with their bodies.
 Some other changes I’d like to see are: the defunding of the police/ finding a better way to handle mental health crisis’ and letting gay and bisexual men donate blood.

 Tara: I am also very passionate about LGBT+ related issues— conversion therapy, gay adoption and blood donation regulations, LGBT history in school curriculums, etc. I am involved with movements regarding gender-equality, race-equality and rights for people with disabilities.